 Let’s return to our actual Experience.
 When we look at this page it is obvious that light enters our eyes and, as we discussed above, something is created by the brain that is the immediate image in our Experience.
 If there were further processes happening the image would contain the results of these further processes.
 Our latest Experience is the terminus, the end point of all the processes that start with light being emitted or reflected from the page and the last bit of brain activity that composes the Experience containing the page.

 The sounds in Experience are not like sound waves in the world outside our bodies.
-Sound in the world is lots of pulses of pressure in the air whereas the sound in our Experience is usually noises that have a pitch.
-Although the sound in Experience is linked with (correlates with) pressure waves in the world it is not very much like pressure waves.
+Sound in the world is lots of pulses of pressure in the air whereas the sound in our Experience is noises that each have a pitch, intensity etc. Although the sound in Experience is linked with (correlates with) pressure waves in the world it is not very much like pressure waves.